asyncapi/modelina/docs/usage.md

 - [Generate Java model from a TypeScript file](../examples/java-from-typescript-type/)

 The TypeScript input processor expects that the typescript file and base directory where it's present, is passed as input, in order to process the types accurately.
-The input processor converts the TypeScript types into JSON Schema, which is [interpreted as a such](./interpretation_of_JSON_Schema.md).
+The input processor converts the TypeScript types into JSON Schema, which are then passed on to the [JSON Schema processor](#generate-models-from-json-schema-documents).

 ## Generate models from Meta models
 Sometimes, the supported inputs such as AsyncAPI and JSON Schema wont be enough for your use-case and you want to create your own data models while still utilizing the full sweep of features from the generators.